GuildAudits/Smart-contract-Audting-Training-week1-2/Smart-contract-Audting-Training-week3-4-5-6/Tx-Origin.md

 ## How "tx.origin" is used as an attack vector in solidity

-It is similar to "msg.sender", which holds only the address of the current transaction initiator.
-It is commonly used in smart contracts to determine who is calling the contract's functions or to perform actions on behalf of the transaction initiator
+It is similar to "msg.sender", which holds only the address of the current transaction initiator, which is commonly used in smart contracts to determine who is calling the contract's functions.

 "Tx.origin" can be useful in certain cases, but it can also be a vulnerability for attacks.